Obie Patterson: Health care

 During the 2006 legislative session, Patterson voted to override Governor Bob Ehrlich's veto of the Fair Share Health Care Fund Act, which would require Walmart to pay more for employee health care.

-During the 2019 legislative session, Patterson refused to cast a vote on the End-of-Line Option Act, which would have provided palliative care to terminally ill adults, causing the bill to die in a tied 23–23 vote.
+During the 2019 legislative session, Patterson refused to cast a vote on the End-of-Life Option Act, which would have provided palliative care to terminally ill adults, causing the bill to die in a tied 23–23 vote.
 On his decision not to vote, Patterson said he had no regrets about decision, adding, "I did not cast a vote simply because I could not bring myself to move right or left on the bill and therefore I didn't vote on all.
 I don't know if it is [a violation of Senate rules] but I had to vote my conscience and that's what I did".
 In 2020, when the bill was reintroduced, Patterson said that he would cast a vote if the bill came up for a vote again, but did not say how he planned to vote.